 Microfilm records about the 30,000 German troops who fought on the British side in the Revolutionary War, translated into English from the original German.
 These can be consulted at the Library.

 The Library subscribes to many periodicals published in the USA, with an emphasis on the humanities, particularly literature and history.
 Titles include, for example, 'Film quarterly', 'Criticism', 'Poetica' and 'Eighteenth century studies'.
 These can be consulted at the Library.

-You can explore our collections in the main catalogue, or learn more about searching and browsing our collections.
+You can explore our collections using Library Search, or learn more about searching and browsing our collections.